By: Sharon Aron Baron

-Matteo was diagnosed with an Agent Orange related disease in 2005.
-His experience in Vietnam is currently being filmed in Hollywood, where he serves as technical advisor on the project.
+Matteo was diagnosed with an Agent Orange-related disease in 2005.
+His experience in Vietnam is currently being filmed in Hollywood, where he serves as a technical advisor on the project.

 He said a hero’s value is derived from three things: their honor as Americans, their courage, and their commitment to their fellow warriors.
 No deviations, just those simple values, he added.